How downtime can actually help you—and your business—grow.

 Enjoy Your Downtime

-There’s a lot of pressure right now to make “good use” of any extra time right now.
+There’s a lot of pressure to make “good use” of any extra time right now.
 But don’t forget: Downtime can be just that—downtime.

 It may not seem productive, but in the long run, taking the time you need to navigate this situation and take care of yourself is one of the best things you can do for yourself and your business.